 When Zacks Investment Management creates client portfolios, it takes into account several factors, including wealth preservation, income strategies, aggressive growth and tax conscientiousness.

-Zacks Investment Management manages clients investments using its in-house research, which considers both quantitative and qualitative criteria.
+The firm manages clients’ portfolios using its in-house research, which considers both quantitative and qualitative criteria.
 The firm relies on models to determine how attractive certain stocks are across numerous scenarios.
 Data from parent company Zacks Investment Research is also used when managing client portfolios.

 The firm offers a plethora of specific investment strategies, detailed in the table below.
-The one used for your portfolio will depend on what your financial goals and your financial advisor’s recommendations.
+The one used for your portfolio will depend on your financial goals and your financial advisor’s recommendations.
 There are also private fund investment strategies offered, which are also covered in the below table.

 |Zacks Quantitative Strategy||This stock-ranking model is based on earnings estimate revisions and earnings surprises.
 It purchases between 125 and 260 stocks and is rebalanced regularly.|